cfengine/buildscripts/deps-packaging/README.md

-See file `install-dependencies` for more details, as well as the relevant subdirectories.
+All versions listed apply to 3.7.x branch unless mentioned otherwise.
+File `install-dependencies` and the relevant subdirectories in `deps-packaging` are the source of this information.

 Build dependencies: